 The main reason why mental health remains the ugly stepchild in primary care is money.
 These visits take a long time and physicians outside of the concierge model who provide a lot of good, solid mental health care had better marry a plastic surgeon or they will wind up in bankruptcy.
 I actually believe that most primary care doctors would gladly do much more for their patients with mental health issues if these problems came with better insurance payments.
 Most primary care doctors have good people skills.
 Providing solid in-office psychotherapy and medication management simply requires mastering a knowledge base which is well within the capabilities of many of these clinicians, and there is research, including that of my colleague at lunch, supporting this notion.

-Indeed, if you Google “mental health in primary care” you’ll be treated to article after article on the problem.
+Indeed, if you Google “mental health in primary care,” you’ll be treated to article after article on the problem.
 Would you believe there is an entire journal devoted to publishing research on the challenges of providing mental health treatment in primary care?
 There are also at least a dozen professional societies out there with 30-page position papers and they all say pretty much the same thing: primary care docs should be better at diagnosing and treating mental health issues, even if they have to offload some of the work to non-physician providers.
 In the real world outside of position papers and policy statements, I don’t think things are going to change much because of economics.

 Actually, my skills are mainly in cognitive and behavioral psychotherapy.
-Honestly, these are the approaches which are most beneficial in primary care and most likely to be of help for the common problems that walk in my door.
+Honestly, these are the approaches which are most beneficial in primary care, and most likely to be of help for the common problems that walk in my door.

 Cognitive therapy says you are depressed because of what you are thinking.
 The goal is to force you to challenge the thoughts in your head which are illogical or don’t hold up to scrutiny. (“I’m worthless.”
 “No one will ever love me.”
 “I must be perfect at my job or I will be fired.”)
-Behavioral therapy says you are depressed or anxious because of what you are doing.
-Lying around all day watching TV, avoiding elevators, not working or being productive, it is poor life management which is causing unhappiness.
+Behavioral therapy says you are depressed or anxious because of what you are doing; lying around all day watching TV, avoiding elevators, not working or being productive.
+It is poor life management which is causing unhappiness.
 Behavioral methods try to get folks activated, working, engaged, and to stop avoiding problems that should be tackled head-on.
 Neither of these approaches focus too much energy on your childhood or early life experiences, in contrast to what you commonly see on TV and in the movies.

 Another advantage is that these methods tend to tackle very specific issues and problems.
 The laypersons’ view of a great therapist is someone who formulates a grand insight deep into your character and ties it all together, kind of like a poet or a Bob Dylan song.
 Although this may help a minority of patients, most are better off just working very specifically on fixing what is bothering them and keeping the deep insights to a minimum.
 One of my favorite approaches in this regard is a cognitive and behavioral approach called CBASP, pronounced “see-basp,” that focuses on a moment in time when you had a bad interaction with another person.
 Although a CBASP-type approach might require spending an hour on a five-minute encounter with someone, it often yields great rewards, and the deep insights sometimes come tumbling out on their own anyway.

-After ten years in the concierge business, most of my coaching tends to be with executives and professional types who are having challenges in the work environment.
+After 10 years in the concierge business, most of my coaching tends to be with executives and professional types who are having challenges in the work environment.
 A great coach brings his or her own life experience to the table.
 In fact, most primary care physicians have seen an extraordinary variety of life situations and can use that base of experience as a worthwhile platform for coaching.

 Great psychotherapy often includes a